 Your Gmail feels heavy like that, and you suspect lots of dark matter?
 Let us toss and spin, then let go of all emails en masse:

-How to Mass-Delete Email Messages on Gmail
+How to Delete All Messages from Gmail

 First, decide which emails you want to remove from your account: